Cosmology from UNIONS weak lensing profiles of galaxy clusters: Methods

 Another complicating effect is that of mis-centering.
 Although mis-centering causes a shift smaller than our measurement uncertainties in the infall region, we still include the effect for visual comparison between simulated and observed halos in the inner region, and for accurate profile fitting.
 There may also be systematic offsets in the masses recovered from the lensing profiles and the catalogue masses determined from observational proxies such as X-ray luminosity.
 We will consider these effects in future work.

+A richness cut is another approach to filtering the observed cluster sample.
+This would require populating the dark matter only simulations with galaxies, for example using a Halo Occupation Distribution model \cite[e.g.][]{Peacock2000}, such that the same richness cut can then be applied in the simulation sample.
+This approach trades uncertainty in the mass-observable relation used to derive cluster masses with uncertainty in how galaxies populate dark matter halos.
+For simplicity, we use the mass-observable relation in this work, but will investigate other approaches in future works.

 For each of the cluster samples, we generate a matched profile from the simulations, also including the effects of mass scatter and mis-centering.
+Projection effects are not included in the simulation profiles --- we will investigate this further in a future work.
 To make the corresponding simulation profile for the DLIS sample, we use the concentration values for each simulated halo identified by AHF to convert their masses from $M_{200{\rm c}}$ to $M_{500{\rm c}}$, in line with the mass definition used in the DLIS catalogue.
-When iterating over each halo in the simulation, first an individual mass-scatter is added by drawing from a Gaussian distribution with a width equal to the quoted mass uncertainty in the corresponding observed catalogue.
-A density profile is found by taking the mean profile of the mass-scattered halos.
+When iterating over each halo in the simulation, first an individual mass-scatter is added by drawing from a log-normal distribution with a width equal to the quoted mass uncertainty (in dex units) in the corresponding observed catalogue.
+A density profile is found by taking the mean profile of the mass-scattered halos, only using halos with a scattered mass above the chosen mass threshold.
 Then, drawing random values for the fraction of sources with an offset and the amplitude of the offset distribution based on their mean and uncertainty from the corresponding best-fits (see Section\;\ref{sec:fitting}), we create a mis-centered $\Delta\Sigma$ profile.
 This is repeated $100$ times, and the average of this profile and the $1\sigma$ spread of all the profiles is used as the corresponding simulated profile and its uncertainty.
-The resulting uncertainties are larger than those coming from a bootstrap process when creating the density profile from the collection of halos, and so we use these uncertainties when comparing between simulated and observed profiles.
+The resulting uncertainties, seen as shaded bands in Fig.\;\ref{fig:obs_profiles}, are larger than those coming from a bootstrap process when creating the density profile from the collection of halos, and so we use these uncertainties when comparing between simulated and observed profiles.